Cadillac Eldorado: 1990

-A driver's side airbag was introduced as standard equipment, deleting the telescoping steering column was discontinued (although the tilt feature remained).
-Where cruise controls had been mounted on the center of the steering wheel, the air bag required a smaller diameter steering wheel, and controls moved to the turn signal stalk.
+A driver-side airbag was introduced as standard equipment, deleting the telescoping steering column but retaining tilt capability.
+Where cruise controls had been previously mounted on the center of the steering wheel, the air bag required a smaller diameter steering wheel, and controls moved to the turn signal lever.
 A Touring Coupe trim level was introduced later in the model year.
-A new multi-point fuel injection replaced the throttle-body style from the previous model year, and horsepower rose from 155 to 180, requiring premium fuel.
-The front suspension stabilizer shaft was revised; "Snowflake" alloy wheel were standard, with an optional cast aluminum wheel design, not available with the touring suspension package; and the tire jack received a dedicated carpeted storage compartment in the trunk.
+A new multi-point fuel injection replaced the throttle-body style from the MY88, and horsepower increased from 155 to 180, requiring premium fuel.
+The front suspension stabilizer shaft was revised; "Snowflake" alloy wheels were standard, with an optional cast aluminum wheel design, not available with the touring suspension package; and the tire jack received a dedicated carpeted storage compartment in the trunk.

-Interior revisions included new molded seat trim panels, additional lateral and lumbar support, French seams, and revised front headrests.
-Full leather upholstery (formerly leather and cloth) became standard on the Biarritz trim level, and the base model lost seat-back map pockets.
-The cellular telephone was nolonger available, and the vinyl center armrest was revised The electronic climate control received three automatic and two manual settings.
+Interior revisions for 1990 included new molded seat trim panels, front bucket seats featuring additional lateral and lumbar support, French seams, and revised front headrests.
+Full leather upholstery (formerly leather and cloth) became standard on the Biarritz trim level, and the base model lost their seat-back map pockets.
+The optional cellular telephone was no longer available, and the vinyl center armrest was revised.
+The electronic climate control received three automatic and two manual settings.
 The optional leather upholstery package for the base model now included a power passenger seat recliner.
-1990 models incorporated 1980's "Eldorado option package" as standard equipment, including revised carpeted floor mats, body-color door edge guards, illuminated driver and passenger visor, trunk mat, and an illuminated entry system.
+1990 models incorporated the former "Eldorado option package" as standard equipment, including revised carpeted floor mats, body-color door edge guards, illuminated driver and passenger visor, trunk mat, and an illuminated entry system.
+Previously optional equipment became standard equipment, including the rear window defogger with heated outside mirrors and bodyside accent striping.

-Other previously optional equipment also became standard equipment, including the rear window defogger with heated outside mirrors and bodyside accent striping.
-New options included a central-unlocking feature (from the outside door locks using the key) added to the automatic door locks.
+New options included a central-unlocking feature (from the outside door locks, using the key) added to the automatic door locks.
 For model year 1990, the rear deck lid carried a port fuel injection emblem, featured a chrome handle above the license plate opening and rear safety reflectors moved from the bumper onto the panel below the decklid.
 A charcoal-color vinyl strip accented the chrome bumper and bodyside moldings, while the front bumper guards changed from body-color to charcoal.